SaaS Stuck at $10K MRR: What’s Actually Wrong

 Price sensitivity signals

-Update your homepage copy, pitch deck, or demo flow to mirror their language and prioritize their pain points.
+Update your homepage copy, pitch deck, or demo flow to mirror their language and highlight their biggest pain points.

-Priya discovered her prospects cared way more about “reducing client update emails” than “better project visibility.”
-Same feature, different framing.
-She changed her homepage headline.
-Conversion rate on demo requests jumped 40%.
+Priya discovered her prospects cared far more about “reducing client update emails” than “better project visibility.”
+Same feature, different framing—so she changed her homepage headline, and demo request conversions jumped 40%.

 Day 7: Create Outreach Template From What Worked